 Key Areas to Test:

-- Data Protection: Test against SQL injection, XSS, and CSRF vulnerabilities.
+- Data Protection: Test against SQL injection, XSS (Cross-Site Scripting), and CSRF (Cross-Site Request Forgery) vulnerabilities.

-- User Authentication: Verify strong password policies and 2FA.
+- User Authentication: Verify strong password policies and two-factor authentication (2FA) implementation.

 4. Mobile Responsiveness Testing